sathomas/STEM/CONTRIBUTING.md

 #### Documentation

 Much of the code is documented using [literate programming](http://en.wikipedia.org/wiki/Literate_programming).
 We use [docco](http://jashkenas.github.io/docco/) to automatically generate [live documentation](http://demo.stemincubator.org/docs/js/) as part of the build process.
-A rudimentary CSS-based style guide is also [avaiable](http://demo.stemincubator.org/docs/styleguide/), but that is expected to undergo significant revision as the styles are migrated to LESS.